Paul Morand: Early years

 Source material indicates that Morand was born in Russia to French parents who subsequently moved to Paris.
 Morand's father, Eugène Morand was a playwright and painter.
 The elder Morand was a curator at the Louvre and served as director of the École des Arts Décoratifs.
 The Morand home was a gathering place for the social elite and those notable in the arts and literature.
 Jules Massenet, composer of popular operas of the era, sculptor Auguste Rodin and writer Oscar Wilde were guests.
 As a youth Morand was introduced to the actress Sarah Bernhardt, and poet Stéphane Mallarmé.
 The multi-faceted writer and diplomat Jean Giraudoux was his tutor and became a lifelong friend.
-His father allied himself with those who believed in the innocence of Alfred Dreyfus, yet maintained a policy of banning Jews from the Morand home.
+His father allied himself with those who believed in the innocence of Alfred Dreyfus.

 Morand, a man of fin de siècle sensibilities, believed in the credo of "art for art's sake".
 He was ingrained with a deep pessimism, influenced by his father's cautionary advice to "be always distrustful".
 He was an intellectual proponent of Friedrich Nietzsche, and Oswald Spengler, espousing the philosophers’ belief in the decadence and decline of civilization.
 For Morand, class distinctions spoke to the natural order of a civilized society and he subscribed to theories based on the superiority/inferiority of race.
 He was influenced by the writing of Joseph Arthur de Gobineau, an aristocrat who presented his case for the superiority of the white race in an essay written in 1853, "Essay on the Inequality of the Human Races".

 Morand was sent to study at Oxford University.
 In 1913, he was appointed cultural attaché to the French Embassy in London.
 His sojourn in England brought him into acquaintance with the prominent members of British society and aristocracy.

 Morand often dined at the Hôtel Ritz in the company of Marcel Proust and his confidante, the Princess Hélène Soutzo.
 The Princess, born Hélène Chrissoveloni, was the daughter of a prominent Greek merchant banker.
 At the time she made Morand's acquaintance, she was married to an aristocrat of Greek-Romanian extraction, Prince Dimitri Soutzo.
 Morand and Princess Soutzo had an extended romantic liaison; she divorced her husband in 1924 and married Morand in 1927.